Enochio/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path name of the current working directory.
+script that counts the number of directories and sub-directories in the current directory.